 What is it?

-Whilst conducting a rescue mission aboard a freight ship illegally transporting nuclear waste, an accident caused by Jie’s impatience results in the death of his team captain.
-Jie, suffering from guilt, quits and leaves his wife and new-born to become a drunkard.
-After several years wallowing, he decides to do better by his daughter and manages to get a second chance aboard a fishing vessel owned by his ex-father-in-law, much to the disdain of the other crewman.
+Whilst conducting a rescue mission aboard a freight ship illegally transporting nuclear waste, an accident caused by Jie’s impatience resulted in the death of his team captain.
+Jie, suffering from guilt, quits and leaves his wife and newborn to become a drunkard.
+After several years of wallowing, he decides to do better by his daughter and manages to get a second chance aboard a fishing vessel owned by his ex-father-in-law, much to the disdain of the other crewman.

 What Worked?

 Abyssal Spider is more of a nod to vintage monster movies from the west rather than the epic Kaiju films of the east.
-Having a fixed narrative organically include the monster instead of the story being a framing device for Behemoth fighting action is rarely seen outside of the west.
+Having a fixed narrative organically includes the monster instead of the story being a framing device for Behemoth fighting action is rarely seen outside of the West.

-The film has a heavy focus on story driven narrative, with characters actions being deeply motivated by past interactions between characters, all of them having their own principles or lack thereof.
-Additionally, holding the monsters main appearance until the last 40 minutes worked in the films favour, allowing for internal tensions of the story to have a lasting effect throughout.
+The film has a heavy focus on story-driven narrative, with characters’ actions being deeply motivated by past interactions between characters, all of them having their principles or lack thereof.
+Additionally, holding the monster’s main appearance until the last 40 minutes worked in the film’s favour, allowing for internal tensions in the story to have a lasting effect throughout.

 The titular monsters, though being mostly CGI effects, are incredibly detailed.
 Being extremely smoothly animated, the creature’s movement is akin to how an actual arachnid would be.
 The inclusion of small details, with each limb covered in barnacles, lends the feeling of the creature’s existence in the ocean.